zuygui/learning_rust/README.md

 Move disk from pole 1 to pole 3
 Move disk from pole 1 to pole 2
 Move disk from pole 3 to pole 2
+--- USING ITERATION ---
+Move disk from pole 1 to pole 2
+Move disk from pole 1 to pole 3
+Move disk from pole 2 to pole 3
+Move disk from pole 1 to pole 2
+Move disk from pole 3 to pole 1
+Move disk from pole 3 to pole 2
+Move disk from pole 1 to pole 2
+Move disk from pole 1 to pole 3
+Move disk from pole 2 to pole 3
+Move disk from pole 2 to pole 1
+Move disk from pole 3 to pole 1
+Move disk from pole 2 to pole 3
+Move disk from pole 1 to pole 2
+Move disk from pole 1 to pole 3
+Move disk from pole 2 to pole 3
+Move disk from pole 1 to pole 2
+Move disk from pole 3 to pole 1
+Move disk from pole 3 to pole 2
+Move disk from pole 1 to pole 2
+Move disk from pole 3 to pole 1
+Move disk from pole 2 to pole 3
+Move disk from pole 2 to pole 1
+Move disk from pole 3 to pole 1
+Move disk from pole 3 to pole 2
+Move disk from pole 1 to pole 2
+Move disk from pole 1 to pole 3
+Move disk from pole 2 to pole 3
+Move disk from pole 1 to pole 2
+Move disk from pole 3 to pole 1
+Move disk from pole 3 to pole 2
+Move disk from pole 1 to pole 2
+--- END ---
 ```